• Skip to primary navigation

 Ingredient Notes

-Overripe bananas and simple ingredients are all you need to make this healthy banana bread recipe.
+Overripe bananas and a few simple pantry ingredients are all you need to make this Weight Watchers banana bread recipe.

-Bananas – over-ripe bananas are the most important ingredient to make moist and delicious banana bread.
-We use a combination of chopped and mashed bananas.
+• Bananas: Overripe bananas are the most important ingredient for moist, flavorful banana bread.
+I use a combination of mashed and chopped bananas for the best texture.

-Skim Milk – if you don’t have skim you can use half whole milk and half water.
+• Skim Milk: If you don’t have skim milk, use half whole milk and half water.

 1. Start by preheating the oven to 350°.
 Spray a loaf pan with nonstick cooking spray.